ziliuziliu/FaaSGraph/README.md

 sudo python3 run.py
 ```

+This will take roughly an hour.
 This script reproduces the performance metrics presented in Table 3 and Figure 7 of the FaaSGraph paper (latency breakdown of FaaSGraph).
 All cases are runnable in a single node.
 It initiates the faas_controller server and local_manager server, then invokes graph processing queries using a variety of datasets (amazon, livejournal, twitter) and graph applications (bfs, cc, pr, sssp).
 The anticipated outcome is stored in the "experiment/expected_result" directory.
 Please note that IO performance are influenced by the choice of storage (local file system or NAS), leading to potential latency variations.

 ## Distributed Deployment